 Valid degree from an accredited institution, comparable to the 4-year Bachelor's Degree from Berkeley.
 Sufficient training to undertake graduate study in the chosen field.
 A satisfactory scholastic average, usually a minimum of 3.0 in upper division work.
 International applicants: refer to the application packet for full requirements.

 MFE Admissions Requirements:

 Graduate Management Admission Test (GMAT) or the Graduate Record Examinations (GRE) General Test.
 A strong quantitative background including linear algebra, multivariate calculus, differential equations, numerical analysis and advanced statistics and probability.
-Prior experience in computer programming (C, C++) and familiarity with computers as a computational and management tool.
+Prior experience in computer programming (C, C++, R, Python and Matlab) and familiarity with computers as a computational and management tool.
 Excellent writing, speaking and presentation skills (in English).